AsmitaAnu/Networking/GIT/Git beginners.md

 ## GIT Commands

 * clone:- Bring a repository that is hosted somewhere like Github into a folder on your local machine.
 * add:- Track your files and changes in git.
+Eg:- git add <file>
 * commit:- Save ypur file in Git.
 * push:- Upload git commit to a remote repo, like github.
 * pull:- Download changes from remote repo to the loacl machine.